Armandpl/GrowOnline-Java/README.md

 #### The Java Deamon
 Now, you need the java deamon to control all your physical equipment (lamp, fan, pump...)

+First, install jsvc, it will let our java program act as a deamon

+`sudo apt-get install jsvc`

+Then download the deamon and the script to launch it

 `cd /home`